 Learning Support Service It was hard to write down things I wasn't good at.
-I'm glad I did, things.
+I'm glad I did, though, because later in the module I made a plan to improve those things.

-though, because later in the module I made a plan to improve those like that a growth mindset makes you realize that it's okay to make a mistake and fix it later on.
+mindset makes you realize that it's okay to make a mistake and fix it later on.